Skip to main content

 Keep Notes

 Preparing for your closing arguments is something most attorneys do long before opening statement.
 But in addition, you should keep a running list of the points you make with your witnesses and opposing counsel’s witnesses—to include any trial graphics, documents, and video clips you used.
-This will save you time as you finalize your closing, so you aren’t scrambling to remember what was used with each witness.
+This will save you time as you finalize your closing, so you are not scrambling to remember what was used with each witness.

 Final Thoughts